 I took my time driving there but rushed to get somewhere above sea level.
 Ouray & Telluride are above 7,500 feet, so acclimation to that elevation was the plan.

 The trip there was meditative and magical in lots of ways.
-As I drove through a bunch of small towns in Texas, New Mexico, & Colorado, people would check my ID and I’d then become this wandering Houston ambassador, spreading the Gospel of Harvey to anyone within earshot.
+As I drove through a bunch of small towns in Texas, New Mexico, & Colorado, people would check my Texas driver’s license and then I’d transform into this wandering Houston ambassador, spreading the Gospel of Harvey to anyone within earshot.
 It happened like clockwork enough times that I had a routine down.
 I’d shift my eyes around within whatever space I was in, trying to determine the number of turning heads so I knew how loud I would need to project my voice.

-A little dazed from the 17- mile trek, it took a minute or two to register what had happened.
+A little dazed from the 17-mile trek, it took a minute or two to register what had happened.
 I felt special for representing my city in this corner of the earth.
 I sipped the remaining water in my camelback bladder, standing on Main Street in Telluride, and cried as I stared back the mountain I’d just come down.
 I felt so grateful.
-The humility in the ouroboros of feeling both isolation & connectedness simultaneously is even indescribable now.
+That floating feeling of humility in the ouroboros of sensing both isolatedness & connectedness simultaneously.
+It’s a feeling that’s even indescribable now.
 I’d done it, and all I had to do was not stop.
 The point of it was to not stop.
 To keep going.